jja4/nba_mlops/README.md

 ***

-## Retraining Model Process
+## Process for Retraining the Model
-This document outlines the process of retraining our model using GitHub Actions and Docker Compose, and subsequently pushing the trained model to Docker Hub.
+Here we outline the process of retraining our model using GitHub Actions and Docker Compose, and subsequently pushing the trained model to Docker Hub.
 The retraining process is scheduled to run daily.

 We utilize two main GitHub Actions for our retraining pipeline: